Zendesk AI agent metrics to track automated resolutions in 2026

 Get actionable reporting

-This creates a feedback loop that helps you get better over time. eesel can even help you fill those knowledge gaps by automatically drafting new help center articles based on how your human agents successfully resolved similar issues.
-It gives you a clear path to improving both your AI and your self-service options.
+This creates a helpful feedback loop. eesel can even help you fill those gaps by drafting new help center articles based on how your human agents resolved similar issues, strengthening your entire Zendesk ecosystem.

-A screenshot of the eesel AI reporting dashboard, which highlights knowledge gaps and other actionable insights beyond simple metrics.
+A screenshot of the eesel AI reporting dashboard, providing actionable insights that complement Zendesk's native reporting.

-A screenshot of the eesel AI reporting dashboard, which highlights knowledge gaps and other actionable insights beyond simple metrics.
+A screenshot of the eesel AI reporting dashboard, providing actionable insights that complement Zendesk's native reporting.

 Moving beyond simple metrics